johnchoi96/johnchoi96/README.md

 ### Hi there 👋
-- 💬 I'm John Choi, and I am a May 2022 Computer Science and Engineering graduate from The Ohio State University’s College of Engineering.
-I have experience in iOS Development (Swift/UIKit), React.JS, REST API dev (Spring Boot), Python, C, C++, and Linux to name a few of my skills, and I am passionately looking to get further into software engineering.
+- 💬 I'm John Choi, and I currently work as a software engineer.
+I have development experience in backend dev with Spring Boot and FastAPI, frontend dev with React.js/ts, iOS dev with Swift/UIKit, Python, C, C++, and Linux to list a few of my skills, and I am passionately looking to get further into software engineering.
 - 💬 Software Engineer @ JPMorgan Chase & Co.
 - 💬 Prev: SWE Intern @ Apple, SAS Software, UMD/NASA, Lenovo
+- 🎓 Georgia Institute of Technology, College of Computing, Master of Science in Computer Science '26
+- 🎓 The Ohio State University, College of Engineering, Bachelor of Science in Computer Science and Engineering '22
 <!--
 **johnchoi96/johnchoi96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.